anderson-optimization/firebase-lib/docs/00-introduction.md

 changeability.
 Global variables are interpolatable across all paths.
 Local variables are substitutable only at a specific resource.
 Globals can likewise be targetedly assigned.
-The simplest path alteration available is appending and then, if necessary, truncating sub-paths.
+The simplest path alteration available is appending and then, if necessary, truncating subpaths.
 The library provides functionality for presetting path parts or changing them at the time of a data method invocation.
 For use cases that require multiple instances of the same resource, but with specific settings, `firebase-lib` can be used to clone a resource and then each